maxmoehl/brainfuck/README.md

 | [           | if the byte at the data pointer is zero, then instead of moving the instruction pointer forward to the next command, jump it forward to the command after the matching ] command. |
 | ]           | if the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it back to the command after the matching [ command. |

+Every other character will be treated as a comment.

 ## What the heck is this?

 This is a brainfuck interpreter written in Go (aka GoLang), the only thing missing is the read function.